Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Gravitational wave prospects

 To analyze the leading effect of the sextic operator, we consider the leading-order potentials of eqs.~\eqref{eq:softer-to-supersoft rescaled} and~\eqref{eq:soft-to-supersoft rescaled} and use {\tt FindBounce}~\cite{Guada:2020xnz} to construct a semi-classical bounce solution $\phib$ that extremizes the effective action

 and thus solves the classical equation of motion $\delta S_3[\phib] =0$.
-This stationary solution corresponds to the physical profile of the critical bubble, and the resulting extremal value of the effective action $S_3[\phid]=S_3(x,y,c_6)$ is the main ingredient needed to determine the thermal bubble nucleation rate at leading order in the semi-classical approximation~\cite{Gould:2021ccf}.
+This stationary solution corresponds to the physical profile of the critical bubble, and the resulting extremal value of the effective action $S_3[\phid]=S_3(x,y,c_6)$ is the main ingredient needed to determine the thermal bubble nucleation rate at leading order in the semi-classical approximation or nucleation EFT~\cite{Gould:2021ccf}.
+This formulation guarantees theoretical self-consistency, including the gauge-invariance~\cite{Hirvonen:2021zej,Lofgren:2021ogg}, and avoids double counting contributions of different energy scales \cite{Gould:2021ccf}.
+In particular, it would allow for a consistent inclusion of all large thermal corrections from the hard scale, including two-loop thermal masses essential for the renormalization scale independence~\cite{Croon:2020cgk,Gould:2021oba}.
+We emphasize that resolving these aforementioned issues is essential for theoretical consistency and ensuring physically meaningful results, but commonly not achieved, cf.\ e.g.~\cite{Grojean:2006bp,Delaunay:2007wb,Dorsch:2016nrg,Ellis:2018mja}.

 The form of the potential in~\eqref{eq:nucleation action} encompasses both the softer-induced potential~\eqref{eq:softer-to-supersoft rescaled} and the approximated soft-induced potential~\eqref{eq:soft-to-supersoft rescaled}.
-Higher-dimensional kinetic effects from the scalar and vector sector of the corresponding EFT contribute also to the action.
-Since the derivative expansion does not necessarily converge at the tail of the bounce~\cite{Kierkla:2023von,Kierkla:2025qyz}, we do not include such higher-order kinetic terms in eq.~\eqref{eq:nucleation action}.
-Instead, we argue that their effects could be included through the corresponding fluctuation determinants~\cite{Ekstedt:2021kyx,Ekstedt:2023sqc,Kierkla:2025qyz}.
+Higher-dimensional kinetic (or derivative) effects from the scalar and vector sectors of the corresponding EFT also contribute to the effective action.
+These effects can arise both from a derivative expansion of the prefactor $A$ in the nucleation rate and from the high-temperature expansion.
+Since the derivative expansion does not necessarily converge at the tail of the bounce~\cite{Kierkla:2023von,Kierkla:2025qyz}, we do not include its higher-order derivative terms explicitly in eq.~\eqref{eq:nucleation action}.
+Instead, we argue that their effects can be more systematically included through the corresponding fluctuation determinants~\cite{Ekstedt:2021kyx,Ekstedt:2023sqc,Kierkla:2025qyz}.

 Using the same approach as~\cite{Croon:2020cgk,Ekstedt:2022ceo,Ekstedt:2024etx} (also cf.~\cite{Athron:2023rfq}), we follow~\cite{Enqvist:1991xw} and define the percolation time $\tp$ as the time at which volume fraction of space in the metastable phase is $f(\tp) = 1/e$.
-At general times $t>\tc$, where $\tc$ is the time at which the temperature of the early universe plasma is equal to the critical temperature $\Tc$, this fraction is given as~\cite{Guth:1979bh,Guth:1981uk}
+While it should be possible, in principle, to capture the time-evolution and higher-orders of this volume fraction from first principles using perturbative real-time computations~\cite{ Cornwall:1974vz,Berges:2004yj,Kainulainen:2021eki} or non-perturbative, numerical simulations~\cite{Hindmarsh:2013xza,Moore:2000jw,Ajmi:2022nmq,Guo:2023gwv,Gould:2024chm}, the standard approach in the literature is to follow~\cite{Guth:1979bh,Guth:1981uk} and utilize the phenomenological expression